How to Audition for Amazon Prime Video

 Article Image

-With every Amazon subscription comes access to the e-commerce website’s streaming platform, Amazon Prime Video.
-Boasting thousands of hit films and TV shows, as well as producing award-winning hits like “Fleabag” and “The Marvelous Mrs. Maisel,” the streamer continues to carve out a place among the competition.
+With every Amazon Prime subscription comes access to the e-commerce website’s streaming platform, Prime Video.
+Boasting thousands of hit films and TV shows, as well as producing critical hits like “Fleabag,” “The Marvelous Mrs. Maisel,” “The Boys,” and “Fallout,” the streamer continues to carve out a place among the competition.

 Prime Video is a hot spot for aspiring actors thanks to its ever-expanding list of original films and television series.
 This in-depth guide will help actors learn how the streamer’s casting process works, which projects are currently looking for talent, and tips on how to impress casting directors and creators in the audition room.